 And hear his long scythe whispering to the ground…”

-In the above excerpt, the speaker reveals a blend of sensory experiences that the speaker is experiencing.
+In the above excerpt, the speaker reveals a blend of sensory experiences he is experiencing.
 The speaker’s visual sense and his sense of hearing make him aware of his surroundings.

 “With blue, uncertain, stumbling buzz,